 Here at Cake Stuff we believe we have a moral obligation to help those less fortunate than ourselves whenever we are able to.
 Like many other companies, we actively support countless local events and projects involving schools, nurseries, community events etc and our own team regularly dig deep to donate to worthy causes but we also try to help a little further afield too

 To be honest, we feel a little uncomfortable talking about charity projects.
-We certainly don't try to publicise it or gain commercial benefit from it, but many of our projects involve Cake Stuff customers so it's only right we at least mention some of the activities we're involved in . . .
+We certainly don't publicise it nor try to gain commercial benefit from it, but many of our projects involve the support of Cake Stuff customers so it's only right we at least mention some of the activities we're involved in . . .

 Hundreds of fundraising coffee mornings, cake sales and other events benefit from our help every year.
-This year we're also supporting the Salvation Army Street Project, Loaves & Fishes, Community Action Nepal and Epilepsy Connections - you can read more about these and other projects we've been involved in below - as well as supporting (often through our customers) the charities and organisations whose logos are shown at the bottom of the page
+This year we're also supporting Mary's Meals, Cancer Research, the Salvation Army Street Project, Loaves & Fishes, MacMillan Cancer Support, Community Action Nepal and Epilepsy Connections - you can read more about some of these and other projects we've been involved in below - as well as supporting (often through our customers) the charities and organisations whose logos are shown at the bottom of the page

 We're regularly asked for help with fundraising events and we're always happy to help if we possibly can.
 If you are a Cake Stuff customer and are looking for some support with a charity fundraising event or project, please contact us by email and we will look at any way in which we can help.
 We always try - please believe us - but with the number of requests for help we receive, it's simply not possible to help out on every single occasion